What is the Zonar LD?

 Provided Data

-- All GPS data points normally delivered via Zonar are also delivered by Zonar LD.
+All GPS data points normally delivered via Zonar are also delivered by Zonar LD.
 Differences include:

-- GPS points are recorded every 5 seconds in motion and approximately every 13 seconds while idle.
-The data is sent to Ground Traffic Control every 20 seconds.
+- The data is sent to Ground Traffic Control every 15 seconds.